LiveAuctioneers provides an end-to-end shipping service, from shipping quote to customer support. It means sellers don't need to do anything.

 • It's not scalable.
 As more use cases arose, we’d need to keep adding logic, which could get messy fast.

-Based on my research, 81% of customers prefer to find answers themselves, and most leading e-commerce sites go this route.
-They show a list of FAQs before allowing users to send messages.
 I realized my initial idea can only fix a small problem, but what we (buyers, sellers, and us) really need is a robust problem-solving channel.

 • We can show dynamic FAQs based on buyers' order status